microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-update.md

 |Application | User.ReadWrite.All, Directory.ReadWrite.All |

 >[!NOTE]
-> - When updating the passwordProfile property, the following permission is required: Directory.AccessAsUser.All.
+> - When updating the **passwordProfile** property, the following permission is required: Directory.AccessAsUser.All.
-> - Updating other user's **businessPhones**, **mobilePhone** or **otherMails** is only allowed on users who are non-administrators or assigned one of the following roles: Directory Readers, Guest Inviter, Helpdesk Administrator, Message Center Reader and Reports Reader.
-More details are available in [Azure AD available roles](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) under *Helpdesk (Password) Administrator*.
+> - Updating other users' **businessPhones**, **mobilePhone**, or **otherMails** property is only allowed on users who are non-administrators or assigned one of the following roles: Directory Readers, Guest Inviter, Helpdesk Administrator, Message Center Reader, and Reports Reader.
+For more details, see Helpdesk (Password) Administrator in [Azure AD available roles](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).
 This is the case for apps granted either the User.ReadWrite.All or Directory.ReadWrite.All delegated or application permissions.

 ## HTTP request